AronFreyr/notemaster/README.md

 * Find a way to display XML code examples without the <> going crazy.
 * See if there is a better way to display links related to documents.
 * Way to search for documents by tags with AND, OR, XOR etc.
+* Remove all of the old XML test code from the project.
+* Reorganize the git branches.
 ### In Progress
 * Possibility to display bold, italic and such text in the documents.
 * Easier image display.
+* Have specific pages for creating documents and images.
 * Need to find a better way to display html tags in text.
     * Check this out!: https://stackoverflow.com/questions/14007033/django-storing-website-content
     * And this: https://docs.djangoproject.com/en/2.0/ref/contrib/flatpages/